Frequently Asked Questions (FAQ)

 Pakka nuts are double certified: Fairtrade and organic.
 The fairtrade raw materials are purchased at fixed minimum prices, which however can vary according to the harvest – meaning supply and demand.
 Raw materials from organic farming are more expensive than conventionally farmed materials.
 This expense can be justified because it not only protects but also sustains precious agro ecology systems.
 Furthermore, nuts are cracked, peeled and sorted mostly by hand in a labour-intensive process; once they arrive in Switzerland they are then roasted by hand, seasoned and packaged.

 Most Pakka products are organic certified and labelled with the Max Havelaar fairtrade seal of approval.
 It is important to note that even though some products may lack the respective certification, they are nevertheless traded under fair conditions; we still bought these raw materials at fair prices.
 This is part of our philosophy and an essential criterion when choosing our partners.
 Wherever possible, we fully support our partners in their efforts to receive the required certifications.

 What are the delivery costs?

-What size of packets can I order Pakka cashews?
+What size of packets can I order Pakka nuts?

-In 30gr packets for a small snack or for the HoReCa sector; in 100gr-packets, suitable for gifts or your own consumption; in larger 450gr-packets for those who have already discovered our delicious cashews and cannot resist them.
-And we have more and more fans every day…!
+In 25gr-30gr packets for a small snack; in 100gr-150gr packets, suitable for gifts or your own consumption; in larger 450gr-packets for those who have already discovered our delicious nuts and cannot resist them.
+Furthermore, raw cashews and almonds are also available in 1kg packets.